 The technology to separate the commodities is already existing – the finance to build the resource recovery facilities has been the issue to date.
 An interesting article in Fortune magazine explains how investment funds are now looking at the sector.
 We quote from the article below:

 “By this time next year a major high-tech recycling plant in Baltimore could be sorting 54,000 tons of recycled plastic materials—yogurt cups, milk cartons, plastic soda bottles— annually and servicing a 500-mile radius area across the East Coast.
 It will be one of the largest of its kind in the U.S.”

 “The Baltimore recycling plant is one of the first projects funded by a new group called Closed Loop Fund.
 It has amassed $100 million from ten of the largest U.S. consumer goods companies including Walmart, Coca-Cola, PepsiCo, Johnson & Johnson, Procter & Gamble, Unilever, 3M, and Goldman Sachs.”

 “The fund uses its checkbook to provide zero interest loans to cities and companies that want to build new recycling centers and projects.”

 “Last year, Kaplan, Walmart’s former director of sustainability, and Ron Gonen, Mayor Bloomberg’s former New York City deputy commissioner of recycling and sustainability, founded the fund.”

 “The challenge for the fund will be to pick projects that have the biggest potential impact.
 The recycling projects need to make money, and pay back the loans, but they also need to be large enough to make a dent in the waste stream.
 It could be a tricky balance.”

 “But if the model is successful, it could provide a brand new way to encourage large-scale recycling.”

-Our latest blog is on the new Queensland program giving a rebate on recycled cans and containers.
+Our latest blog is on the new resource recovery Queensland program giving a rebate on recycled cans and containers.